MicrosoftDocs/power-automate-docs/articles/process-mining-alm-rebind-without-comp.md

 ## With the same workspace

-If you linked your process in Test environment to a workspace (for example, WkSpace A) that's the same as the workspace used for the process in Dev environment (for example, WkSpace A), follow the steps in this section.
+If you linked your process in your Test environment to a workspace (for example, WkSpace A) that's the same as the workspace used for the process in Dev environment (for example, WkSpace A), follow the steps in this section.

 1. [Attach a workspace to your process](#attach-a-workspace-to-your-process) by following steps 1 through 3 in this article.

-1. If you newly imported the process, continue to step 3.
+1. If you newly imported the process, continue to the following step 3.
 If you didn't newly import the process, go to step 4.

 1. Select the same workspace for this process by following these steps:
     1. In the **Power BI workspace** dropdown menu, select the *same workspace* as the previous workspace.